Forces in dry active matter: A short recap of different expressions for pressure

-\chapter{A short recap of different expressions for pressure}
+\section{A short recap of different expressions for pressure}

-We now present three commonly used definitions of pressure, showing that they are equivalent in equilibrium.
+We now present three standard definitions of pressure and show that they are equivalent in equilibrium.
 For simplicity, the discussion will be carried out in one dimension for a system confined between two walls, specified by bounding potentials at its two ends (see Fig.~\ref{fig:confining potential}).
 Following this, we will argue why things might be different for active systems.

-\section{An energetic definition}
+\subsection{An energetic definition}